CERTCC/Vultron/docs/topics/process_models/cs/cs_model.md

 been published, etc.).
 For the sake of simplicity, we begin with the assumption that observations are globally known---that is, a status change observed by any CVD Participant is known to all.
-In the real world, we believe the [Formal Vultron MPCVD Protocol](../../../reference/formal_protocol/index.md) is poised to ensure eventual consistency with this assumption through the communication of perceived case state across coordinating parties.
+In the real world, we believe the [Formal Vultron Protocol](../../../reference/formal_protocol/index.md) is poised to ensure eventual consistency with this assumption through the communication of perceived case state across coordinating parties.